Work: mathematics and data science assistant professor at the Ecole Polytechnique and senior research scientist at Google.

 This work is based on the master thesis of H.A which I supervised.
 He worked on all the technical proofs and most of the writing, I provided the initial problem setting, a few conjectures and the idea of relaxing the Greedy in the Limits with Infinite Exploration (GLIE) property to trade-off safe interruptibility with perturbed perception.

 In 2018, I designed and taught a 40-hours course on the fundamentals of machine learning , statistics and the epistemology of induction to the 1st cohort of PhD students and executive Masters at the newly founded Benguerir university in Morocco.

 – Optimisation for Machine Learning (2018) with Martin Jaggi.

 – Distributed Information Systems (2017) with Karl Aberer.

-plus several undergraduate courses, mainly in physics and mathematics .
+plus several Bachelor-level courses, mainly on probabilities, statistics, physics and pure mathematics .

 Reseach Grants & Service :